streamaserver/streama/README.md

 The application uses Grails for the REST-API, and AngularJS for the frontend.
 If you don't like grails, you can just use the frontend components and add your own REST-API for handling all the data :)

+#### Roadmap
+This app is not nearly close to completion.
+These are the features that I will be working on in the near future:
+- folder-crawling to dicover files as an alternative to uploading them manually
+- Synchronized watching between 2 or more browsers (synchronized play/pause etc)
+- Video-conversion via ffmpeg through a cron-job for multiple html5-compatible formats
+- Functionality to add subtitles while viewing
+- Functionality to switch between multiple video-files (for instance for different video-quality)
+- (Maybe porting it over to NodeJS)

 ## The Application

 ### Dashboard